max3-2/hedgehog-kb/README.md

 changed some keys and also redesigned the PCB to use a more standard QMK approach.

+TL;DR: Pricing and surplus parts listed at the end!

+## Status

+- PCB design done
+- Case design finished
+- Ordered PCBs for Daughterboard and Keyboard
+- Sourcing part manufacturers for casing

 ## Layout

 The layout is somewhat odd.
 The aim was to have a good amount of modifiers